wendywangwwt/WebScrapper-for-Academic-Databases/README.md

     - the only problem is it runs slow (searching for the 4 keywords in group A and 3 keywords in group B (12 pairs in total, as Shannon listed) takes about 40 or 50 minutes).. currently I have no plan to optimize the code since you can run the function and put it aside for hours.

   - Science Direct
-    - approach to get the page: fill the advanced search form and submit the form (will get a session back) to get the link for the first page, then click 'next' (which is in the form of a submit input) to get the session of next page; iterate until all the pages are collected
+    - approach to get the page: merge needed arguments into a href link (get feedback from API, max number of article per page has a limit of 200)
     - approach to filter out info: css selector
     - 4 types of info are collected: title, author, abstract, link
-    - can handle paper without abstract listed
+    - no bug till now, can handle paper without abstract listed
-    - bug 2: need to mark the checkbox for full range of search result.
-In order to overcome the lack of page argument, I submit the filled form to get the first session.
-The rvest package currently cannot handle checkbox status and currently the default is to search open access articles ONLY (we also need to search subscribed journals); I tried to directly modify the returned form object instead of using rvest::set_values() by myself but it didn't work (other parts like drop down menu can be set in this way successfully).
-I sent an email to the author of rvest package and hopefully he could reply me soon.
-If he didn't reply me by Monday I will try to change the approach to create the first link manually by code and then create the session to click 'next' button.
+    - runs very fast as searching and fetching through API links (12 pairs of test keywords take about 70 seconds)

   - PubMed
     - approach to get the page: merge needed arguments into a href link (get feedback from API, max number of article per page is set to be 10000)